Pumpkin Leaves Make a Tasty Meal

 By Moses Oketch, a 35-year-old key farmer in the Pumpkins in Africa project.

 KOLE DISTRICT, UGANDA – I live in Obwal village with my wife and our four children.
 Early this year, during the first season of production, we were struck by a long dry spell that saw most of our crops dry up in the garden.

-One afternoon, a friend of mine in the neighbouring sub-county invited me for a training that he told me was organised by a foundation promoting pumpkin growing.
+One afternoon, a friend of mine in the neighboring sub-county invited me for a training that he told me was organized by a foundation promoting pumpkin growing.
 I had a lot of time, as we barely had anything in the field to take care of, so I didn’t hesitate to go.

 “My wife liked the pumpkin because of the taste and the short time it took to cook, and also because it was soft enough to be eaten by the little ones.”